broen/wall.js/README.md

 # 3D-Wall
-A 3D wall gallery with html5
+A 3D wall gallery plugin for jQuery

 under construction